xtuml/bridgepoint/doc-bridgepoint/notes/8822_port_message_parm_restrict/8822_port_message_parm_restrict_ant.md

 7.2 Delete
 * Verify delete isn't available in interface reference for parameters.
 * Verify delete is still available in interface definition for parameters.
+* Verify delete isn't available in interface reference for provisions.
+* Verify delete isn't available in interface reference for requirements.
 * Verify delete isn't available in interface reference for signals.
 * Verify delete is still available in interface definition for signals.
 * Verify delete isn't available in interface reference for operations.